Nico281102/ShelfScout-PX4-ROS2-Digital-Twin/docs/mission_language.md

 **File path:** Referenced by `mission_file` in the simulation config.
 **Purpose:** Defines *how* the drone executes the task (behavior).
+For the full mission schema and FSM behavior, see `docs/mission_v1.md`.

 ### Schema (v1)